ravi-kumar7/documentation/docs/middleware/android-sdk.md

 </template>
 </CodeSwitcher>

-Journey result is passed to the intent and can have the following values:
+FinBoxJourneyResult has the following values:

 ```
+resultCode: Status code for the journey
-FinBoxLendingConstants.JOURNEY_COMPLETE - When the user completes the entire journey
+screen: Name of the last screen in the journey
-FinBoxLendingConstants.JOURNEY_ABANDON - When the user exits the SDK without completing
-FinBoxLendingConstants.JOURNEY_FAILURE - When some error occurs in the SDK

-FinBoxLendingConstants.JOURNEY_VALUE - Contains string result that can contain error message or screen name
+message: Any additional message to describe the resultCode
 ```

+Following are the resultCode that SDK supports:

+MW200: When journey has been completed successfully
+MW500: When user exits the journey
+MW400: When there was some issue in the SDK